Kanang anak Langkau: Retirement and recognition

 Kanang retired after 21 years of service as a First Warrant Officer.
 He was the Temenggong (paramount chief) of the Iban in Sri Aman, his place of residence.
 He was awarded the Officer of the Most Exalted Order of the Star of Sarawak (PBS) (Malay: Pegawai Bintang Sarawak) in 1987.

-Malaysia's most decorated war hero Kanang Anak Langkau could have died as a pauper as his military services – helping to liberate Malaya (and later Malaysia) from the communists were not respected as a hero should be until he and few other war heroes made noise complaining that they had been treated shabbily both by the Federal Government and Sarawak State Government.

-Their contributions were not financially recognized – not even a sen and their welfare were not taken care of, as compared to financial rewards and other perks given to communist terrorists who surrendered.

-There were six holders of Sri Pahlawan (SP) Gagah Perkasa (the Gallantry Award) from Sarawak, and with the death of Kanang Anak Langkau, there is one SP holder in the person of Sgt.
+There were six holders of Sri Pahlawan (SP) Gagah Perkasa (the Gallantry Award) from Sarawak, and with the death of Kanang Anak Langkau, there was one SP holder in the person of Sgt.
 Ngalinuh (an Orang Ulu).

-The heroes were 21 holders of Panglima Gagah Berani (PGB) with 16 survivors.
-Of the total, there are fourteen (14) Ibans, one Bidayuh, one Kayan, one Malay and two Chinese army officers.
-But the majorities in the Armed Forces are Malays, according to a book – Crimson Tide over Borneo.
-The youngest of the PGB holder is ASP Wilfred Gomez of the Police Force.
+The heroes were 21 holders of Panglima Gagah Berani (PGB), with 16 survivors.
+Of the total, there are fourteen Ibans, one Bidayuh, one Kayan, one Malay and two Chinese army officers.
+But the majorities in the Armed Forces are Malays, according to the book Crimson Tide over Borneo.
+The youngest PGB holder is ASP Wilfred Gomez of the Police Force.

-Kanang Anak Langkau was the holder of both the SP and PGB.
-Their contributions were initially not rewarded, not even a sen except they received pensions like other retired civil servants.

-The heroes were not even invited to attend national day celebrations.

-Angered by the ill-treatment, Kanang even refused the title of Datuk offered to him saying he was a poor man and could not afford to receive this title.

-Their woes got the attention of Jawah Gerang, the Member of Parliament (MP) for Lubok Antu in Sarawak who raised the issue in Parliament some time in the 1980s.
-Approved by the government, a PGB holder was given a monthly allowance of RM300 and a SP holder RM400.